matomatical/8bIT-Project/README.md

 ```

 Once you have finished, running `sh test.sh` again (from within `Server/`) as per the instructions above will compile and run all tests, including your new ones.

+#### Integration Tests

+More info to come

+#### Acceptance Tests

+The easiest way to perform end-to-end tests of the server is to use a command line utility such as netcat to open a TCP connection with the server and (e.g. `nc lb.cooperace.8bitproject.xyz 2693`, where you fill in the appropriate name and port number based on where you are running the server), and type/paste JSON messages as if you were the game contacting the server, to see what the replies are.
+Refer to the design documentation in our [Google Drive](https://drive.google.com/drive/u/2/folders/0B-X6kHzx5k4TRGJ2dXlnTGR2aFU) for info on the format of messages.

+In the future, the aim is to provide a series of automated tests for this too.

 #### Server Logs